keithbuhler/keithbuhler.github.io/pages-philosophy/discussion101.md

 8. Silence is OK, too.
 9. Follow the argument wherever it goes; trust the process.

+## A few more details

-## Say what you think
+### Say what you think

 We are going to be discussing some big “hypothetical” topics.
 Don’t be fooled.
 We can only grow if we put ourselves on the line.

-## Listen to your neighbor
+### Listen carefully to your neighbor.

 Some people are easy to listen to.
 Some are hard.
 Practice listening to both.
 If a person is crazy, annoying, loud, quiet, irrational, or irritatingly rational, listen anyway.
 At some point in this class, you will be hard to listen to — but you want others to listen anyway.

-## Ask your question
+### Ask your question

 There is an opportunity to become someone new in this class.
 You can become someone you’ve never been, to ascend new vistas.
 If you challenge yourself, you will scale new heights, uncover unknown breadths, and plumb uncharted depths.
 But if you hide your real question, your vulnerable, dangerous, trembling, shy question, then none of this will happen.
 You will stay comfortable, but at what cost?

-## Truth hurts; be kind
+### Truth hurts; be kind

 We can hurt each other and still be friends.
 You have hurt and been hurt by your family and you’re still family, aren’t you?
 But we don’t want to intentionally hurt each other with insults, teasing, and mocking.
 Sometimes the truth hurts.
 We have to say the truth.
 So sometimes we have to hurt each other.
 Try not to hurt your neighbor unless it is for this reason.

 ## Proving your neighbor wrong is loving; argue with each other

+Be courageous in presenting your own thoughts and reasoning, but be flexible and willing to change your mind in the face of new and compelling evidence.
 If the truth is life to us, and falsehood death, then helping each other out of error and falsehood is not optional — it is obligatory.
 It is not a debate tactic, a “gotcha” move, oppression, verbal abuse, hateful, or aggressive — it is loving.
 Of course, both parties in a philosophical argument have to (a) want the truth and (b) love each other.

 ## Proving yourself wrong is wise; seek out your own mistakes